 - When an individual is incapacitated because of alcohol or other drugs.
 An individual who is incapacitated cannot consent to sexual activity.
 An individual is incapacitated if he/she is physically helpless, unconscious, or unaware due to drug or alcohol consumption (voluntarily or involuntarily) or for some other reason. - Where alcohol is involved, incapacitation is a state beyond drunkenness or intoxication.
 Some indicators of incapacitation may include, but are not limited to, lack of control over physical movements, being unaware of circumstances or surroundings, or being unable to communicate for any reason. - When an individual is sleeping or unconscious.
 In some situations an individual's ability to freely, willingly, and knowingly consent is taken away by another person or circumstance.
-Examples include, but are not limited to
+Examples include, but are not limited to - When an individual is physically forced to participate. - When an individual is intimidated, coerced, threatened-even a perceived threatisolated, or confined.

-- o When an individual is physically forced to participate. - O When an individual is intimidated, coerced, threatened even a perceived threat isolated, or confined. - 16.
-Campus Security Authority (CSA) Refers to individuals or offices of the university who has been designated to receive a report of sexual assault or relationship violence.
+16. Campus Security Authority (CSA) - Refers to individuals or offices of the university who have been designated to receive reports of sexual assault or relationship violence.
 While a student or employee is encouraged to report an incident to a person of her/his choice, the university has designated the following reporting contacts to receive reports of sexual assault or relationship violence.
-The designated reporting contacts have been trained to make the reporting party aware of available options and alternatives, to aid the reporting party in making an informed decision as to a course of action, and to enable the reporting party to follow through in that decision.
-The designated reporting contacts are - Public Safety & Security Office: If the incident requires immediate emergency attention, contact the St. Charles Police Department. - Dean of Students - Campus Counseling Service Center - Lindenwood Health and Wellness Center - Residence directors and assistant resident directors (RD's and ARD's) - Residential advisors (RAs) - Office of Student Development - Vice President for Human Resources - Title IX Coordinator - Coaches and/or athletic staff - Any staff or faculty that deals with student organizations, activities, or sports. - 17.
-Title IX Coordinator- This term refers to the person responsible for overseeing all sex discrimination, sexual harassment, and sexual assault and relationship violence complaints at the university.
+The designated reporting contacts have been trained to make the reporting party aware of available options and alternatives to aid the reporting party in making an informed decision as to a course of action and to enable the reporting party to follow through in that decision.
+The designated reporting contacts are

+- Public Safety & Security Office: If the incident requires immediate emergency attention, contact the St. Charles Police Department.

+- Dean of Students

+- Area Coordinator or Community Advisors (AC's or CA's)

+- Office of Student Development

+- Vice President for Human Resources

+- Title IX Coordinator

+- Coaches and/or athletic staff

+- Any staff or faculty that deals with student organizations, activities, or sports.

+17. Title IX Coordinator-This term refers to the person responsible for overseeing all sex discrimination, sexual harassment, and sexual assault and relationship violence complaints at the university.
 The Title IX coordinator is also responsible for conducting an annual report and review of all complaints to identify and address any patterns or systemic problems within the university community.
-All inquiries should be directed to, Tina Babel, Title IX coordinator, at 636-.225-2279. - 18.
-Accused party refers to any individual who is identified by a reporting party as the perpetrator of a sexual assault. - 19.
-Reporting party refers to any individual who makes a report about an incident involving sexual assault or relationship violence.
+All inquiries should be directed to Kelly Moyich, Title IX coordinator, at 636-.225-2275.

+18. Accused party refers to any individual who is identified by a reporting party as the perpetrator of a sexual assault.

+19. Reporting party refers to any individual who makes a report about an incident involving sexual assault or relationship violence.
 A reporting party does not need to be a victim of sexual assault or relationship violence and may act as a third party to file a report on a student's behalf.
-To avoid confusion, however, in most contexts within this policy, "reporting party" refers to the person who has experienced the sexual assault. - 20.
-Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
+To avoid confusion, however, in most contexts within this policy, "reporting party" refers to the person who has experienced the sexual assault.

+20. Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
 Force also includes threats, intimidation (implied threats), and coercion that overcomes resistance or produces consent ("Have sex with me or I'll hit you."
 "Okay, don't hit me; I'll do what you want."
 Lying on top of a victim to prevent him or her from being able to move).